-The purpose of this activity is for participants to think further about
+The purpose of this activity is for participants to think further about climate variability and climate change by suggesting possible impacts of both concepts.

 Participants will need to be divided into groups of around five people.
 Each group should be given large sheets of paper and thick marker pens.
 For this exercise it doesn't matter if members of each group come from different sectors.
 Ask each group to designate a scribe to write down the group's ideas, and a presenter to present the information back to the main group at the end of the exercise.